antran1245/comments_filter/README.md

 # Objective

-Use **ChatGPT** to filter out comments that contain just reactionary words or emojis and comments that are not.
+Use **ChatGPT** to filter out comments that contain just emoticons words or emojis and comments that are responsive, text, verbal, written, and remarks.

-Examples of Reactionary Comment:
+Examples of Emoticons Comment:
 - lol
 - lmao